solgood44/podcastlibrary/docs/setup/GA4_SETUP.md

 ## Events That Are Tracked

-These events are automatically sent when users interact with your site:
+**✅ No manual setup needed!** These events are automatically created in GA4 when they're sent from your website.
+You don't need to add them manually.

+**How it works:**
+1. User interacts with your site (plays episode, searches, etc.)
+2. Event is automatically sent to GA4
+3. GA4 automatically creates the event (appears within 1-2 minutes)
+4. Event shows up in **Reports → Engagement → Events**

+**You only need to manually:**
+- Mark events as conversions (optional - see section below)
+- Create custom reports (optional)

 ### Page Navigation
-- `page_view` - Every page view
+- `page_view` - Every page view (automatic)

 ### Audio Playback
 - `episode_play` - When user starts playing an episode